-An interview with Navitas Organics Founder & Wellness Director, Meg Adelman, RN, BSN, MPH
+An interview with Meg Adelman, RN, BSN, MPH, Navitas Organics Co-Founder

 Turn on the news at any given moment and you’re likely to see something addressing our massive environmental crisis.
 And while it’s unlikely that we as a global community will move the needle today or even next month, each of us can commit to small changes every day that will contribute to an eventual shift towards a healthier world.
 As we look back at how far we’ve come as an organization over the last 15 years, we at Navitas are refocusing our efforts moving forward to inform, educate and empower individuals to make healthy choices that will benefit themselves and our home planet for generations to come.
-Read on to learn more in this exclusive interview with Navitas Founder & Wellness Director, Meg Adelman.
+Read on to learn more in this exclusive interview with Navitas Co-Founder, Meg Adelman, RN, BSN, MPH.

 Team Navitas: What was your motivation for starting a superfood company?